pmcarlton/BibDesk2Zotero_attachments/README.md

 - Tested on OS X 10.8.2, Zotero standalone 3.0.11.1, BibDesk 1.5.10
 - Requires system utilities "dirname", "grep", "tail", "base64" and "plutil" (standard on Mac OS X).
-- Requires the directory /tmp exists and is user-writable (can be customized).
+- Requires that the directory /tmp exists and is user-writable (can be customized).
 - Correct functioning of the program depends on the current way that BibDesk (as of version 1.5.10) encodes local attachments, and